Maternal–fetal conflict: Fetus as a patient

 There are many factors that define whether a fetus is a patient of its own or an entity involving its mother including: the fetus's independent moral status, the future fetus as a child, and the viability of the fetus.
 One view is that a fetus has rights when it has an independent moral status from its mother, but some ethicists cannot agree on when this occurs.
-A fetus has the right to become a child and the future of that child is taken into consideration when determining the independence of the fetus as a patient and in decision-making for the mother and fetus, (i.e. whether or not the health decisions will benefit the fetus when it becomes a child).
-A fetus has rights separate from its mother once the fetus is viable.
+A fetus has the potential to become a child and the future of that child is taken into consideration when determining the independence of the fetus as a patient and in decision-making for the mother and fetus, (i.e. whether or not the health decisions will benefit the fetus when it becomes a child).
+A fetus can survive apart from its mother once it is viable.
+The viability of a fetus separate from its mother may confer an independent moral status.
 Prior to viability of the fetus, the mother's autonomy and rights are prioritized.